oneal2000/DRAGIN/README.md

 # DRAGIN

-DRAGIN: Dynamic Retrieval Augmented Generation based on the Real-time Information Needs of Large Language Models
+Welcome to the official GitHub repository for DRAGIN (Dynamic Retrieval Augmented Generation based on the real-time Information Needs of LLMs), a dynamic RAG framework designed to enhance the text generation capabilities of Large Language Models (LLMs) by intelligently deciding when and what to retrieve during the generation process.

 ## Overview

-Dynamic retrieval augmented generation (RAG) paradigm actively decides when and what to retrieve during the text generation process of Large Language Models (LLMs).
+DRAGIN addresses the limitations of current dynamic RAG (Retrieval Augmented Generation) methods by introducing a novel approach for real-time decision-making on retrieval timing and content.
+Our framework is built upon two core components:

-There are two key elements of this paradigm: identifying the optimal moment to activate the retrieval module (deciding when to retrieve) and crafting the appropriate query once retrieval is triggered (determining what to retrieve).
+- **RIND (Real-time Information Needs Detection):** A mechanism that determines the optimal moment for activation of the retrieval module by assessing the LLM's uncertainty, the importance of each token, and the semantic significance within the generated content.
-However, current dynamic RAG methods fall short in both aspects.
+- **QFS (Query Formulation based on Self-attention):** An innovative method for crafting retrieval queries that leverages the LLM's self-attention mechanism, allowing for a comprehensive understanding of the context.

-Firstly, the strategies for deciding when to retrieve often rely on static rules.
+## Key Features

-Moreover, the strategies for deciding what to retrieve typically limit themselves to the LLM's most recent sentence or the last few tokens, while the LLM's real-time information needs may span across the entire context.
-To overcome these limitations, we introduce a new framework, DRAGIN, i.e., Dynamic Retrieval Augmented Generation based on the real-time Information Needs of LLMs.
-Our framework is specifically designed to make decisions on when and what to retrieve, based on the LLM's real-time information needs during the text generation process.
+- **Dynamic Retrieval:** DRAGIN actively decides when and what to retrieve, based on the LLM's real-time information needs, significantly improving the relevance and accuracy of generated text.
-For the timing of retrieval, we propose RIND: Real-time Information Needs Detection, which considers the LLM's uncertainty about its own generated content, the importance of each token, and the semantic significance of each token.
-For the formulation of retrieval queries, we propose QFS: Query F}ormulation based on Self-attention, which innovates query formulation by leveraging the LLM's self-attention across the entire context.
+- **Lightweight Integration:** Designed as a lightweight framework, DRAGIN can be seamlessly incorporated into any Transformer-based LLM without the need for additional training, fine-tuning, or prompt engineering.
-DRAGIN is a lightweight RAG framework that can be incorporated into any Transformer-based LLMs without further training, fine-tuning, or prompt engineering.
+- **Enhanced Text Generation:** By addressing the when and what of retrieval more effectively, DRAGIN elevates the quality of LLM-generated text, making it more informative, contextually relevant, and coherent.

 ## Install environment